 |Brothers and sisters of U.S. citizens||Fourth preference||12 years|

 Note: The wait may be longer if the immigrant is from a country such as Mexico or the Philippines, because of the numbers of people who apply from those countries.
 Siblings of U.S. citizens from the Philippines currently wait a staggering 21 years.

-Contact U.S. immigration attorney Bobbie C. Masters to make an appointment to discuss how she can help you or your family member obtain legal permanent residence status today.
+Contact U.S. Colorado Immigration Lawyer to make an appointment to discuss how she can help you or your family member obtain legal permanent residence status today.